 Delete account example from Robin

 Want to see more?
-Go over nicelydone to find more Pricing pages inspiration
+Go over nicelydone to find more Delete account pages inspiration

 Let me know what you think via twitter (@nicelydoneclub).